 Each oral interview is anticipated to last no more than two hours.
-Time frames for oral interviews will be determined by the number of responsive proposals that pass all pass/fail criteria received and the time available.
-Each responsive proposer for each tolling component that passes the pass/fail criteria will have the opportunity to be interviewed and will have equal time for orals interviews.
+Time frames for oral interviews will be determined by the number of responsive proposals received and the time available.
+Each responsive proposer for each tolling component will have equal time for orals interviews.
 Oral interviews shall not be used to fill in missing or incomplete information in the written technical proposal.
-Rather, the interviews and the presentations will be used to highlight and potentially clarify the contents of the technical proposals during the interview process.
+Rather, the interviews and the presentations will be used to clarify the contents of the technical proposals.
 Topics or issues not addressed in the written technical proposal shall not be discussed during the oral interview.
 The price proposal shall not be discussed under any circumstances.
 Any disclosure of pricing information may result in proposer disqualification.
 The Evaluation Committee will ask the proposers specific questions relative to their technical proposals.
 Follow-up questions from the Evaluation Committee will be permitted.

-The key personnel listed in subsection 4.1.12.5 of this RFP, and up to two other individuals at the proposers' or the Evaluation Committee's discretion must attend the oral presentation and interview.
+The key personnel listed in subsection 2.2.11.5 of this RFP, and up to two other individuals at the proposers' or the Evaluation Committee's discretion must attend the oral presentation and interview.
 A list of proposer representatives and their positions shall be provided by the proposer to the Evaluation Committee prior to the interview.
 No person shall be permitted at the interview that is not included on the list of proposer representatives.
 Members of the Evaluation Committee and others as deemed appropriate by the Joint Board will attend each oral interview.
 Additional subject matter experts may also attend the interviews.
 Elected officials shall not be permitted to attend.